manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 - Add a commit
 - Push

-**In your local PC**, you need:
+**In your Ubuntu virtual machine**, you need:
 - Within VS Code: you need to do the same.

-- Alternativelly you could:
-    - Use github web editor
+Alternativelly you could use github web editor
-    - use github Desktop